-Rye College works with Place2Be, the UK's leading children's mental health charity providing in-school support and expert training to help improve the emotional wellbeing of pupils, families, teachers and school staff.
+Rye College works with Place2Be, the UK's leading children's mental health charity providing in-school support and expert training to help improve the emotional wellbeing of students, families, teachers and school staff.

-Pupils can find help with friendship issues and other worries by choosing to visit Place2Talk, a 15 min confidential drop-in service.
-Pupils can book to see a counsellor on their lunch or break time and attend on their own or in a group.
+Students can find help with friendship issues and other worries by choosing to visit Place2Talk, a 15 min confidential drop-in service.
+Students can book to see a counsellor on their lunch or break time and attend on their own or in a group.

 Place2Be also works with children and young people individually and in small groups, offering regular time-tabled support for those who will benefit most, working closely with parents and school staff.
 Referrals for this support will be via the Student Hub team, please get in contact if you think one of your students require therapeutic support.